 The fair value concepts were not changed significantly as a result of implementing SFAS 123R; however, in adopting SFAS 123R, companies must choose among alternative valuation models and amortization assumptions.
-After assessing alternative valuation models and amortization assumptions, the Company continues to use both the Black-Scholes-Merton ("BSM") option-pricing formula and straight-line amortization of compensation expense over the requisite service period of stock option grants.
+After assessing alternative valuation models and amortization assumptions, the Company continues to use both the BSM option-pricing formula and straight-line amortization of compensation expense over the requisite service period of stock option grants.
 The Company will reconsider use of this model if additional information becomes available in the future that indicates another model would be more appropriate, or if grants issued in future periods have characteristics that cannot be reasonably estimated using this model.
 SFAS 123 did not require the estimation of forfeitures in the calculation of stock compensation expense; however, SFAS 123R does require such estimation and upon adoption of SFAS 123R, the Company changed its methodology to include an estimate of forfeitures.
 The adoption of SFAS 123R had no effect on cash flows from operating activities because no tax benefits are realized from stock option exercises.
 The adoption of SFAS 123R also had no effect on cash flows from financing activities.

-The following table illustrates the impact of adopting SFAS 123R as if the Company had continued to account for stock-based compensation under APB 25:
+The following table illustrates the impact of adopting SFAS 123R:

-Three Months Ended June 30, 2006
+Three Months Ended ths Ended

-SF SFAS 123R
+December 31, 2006 December · 31, 2006

-(In thousands, except per share amounts)
+(In thousands, except per share amou ints)

-Loss before income taxes \$ (331) \$ (276)
+Income before income taxes \$ (59) \$ (153)

-Net income (loss) \$ 279 \$ 334
+Net income \$ (59) \$ (153)

-Basic and diluted earnings per common share \$ 0.01 \$ 0.01
+Basic earnings per share \$ 0.00 \$ (0.01)

+Diluted earnings per share \$ 0.00 \$ 0.00

-The following table illustrates the effect on net loss and net loss per share for the three months ended June 30, 2005 as if the Company had applied the fair value recognition provisions of SFAS 123 to options granted under the Company's stock option plans.
+The following table illustrates the effect on net loss and net loss per share for the three and nine months ended December 31, 2005 as if the Company had applied the fair value recognition provisions of SFAS 123 to options granted under the Company's stock option plans.
 For purposes of this pro forma disclosure, the fair value of the options was estimated using the BSM option-pricing formula and amortized on a straight-line basis to expense over the options' vesting period:

-j ( ee Months Ended (une 30, 2005 In thousands, cept per share amounts) Net loss - as reported \$ (726) Add: Stock-based employee compensation expense included in net loss - as reported 265 Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards (371) Net loss - pro forma \$ (832) Basic and diluted loss per share - as reported \$ (0.03) Basic and diluted loss per share - pro forma \$ (0.03)
+ree Months Ended ecember 31, 2005 e Months Ended ember 31, 2005 e amounts) Net income (loss) - as reported \$ 136 \$ (745) Add: Stock-based compensation expense included in net income (loss) - as reported 103 626 Deduct: Total stock-based compensation expense determined under fair value based method for all awards (205) (941) Net income (loss) - pro forma \$ 34 \$ (1,060) Basic and diluted income (loss) per share - as reported \$ 0.00 \$ (0.03) Basic and diluted income (loss) per share - pro forma \$ 0.00 \$ (0.04)

-The Company has one stock option plan, the 1997 Stock Incentive Plan (the "Plan"), which provides that options to purchase shares of the Company's unissued common stock may be granted to directors, associates and consultants to the Company at exercise prices which are equal to or greater than the fair market value of the Company's common stock on the date of grant.
+The Company's 1997 Stock Incentive Plan (the "Plan") provides that options to purchase shares of the Company's unissued common stock may be granted to directors, associates and consultants to the Company at exercise prices which are equal to or greater than the fair market value of the Company's common stock on the date of grant.
 Options expire ten years after the date of grant or 90 days after termination of employment and generally vest ratably at the rate of 25% on each of the first four anniversaries of the grant date.
 New shares are issued to satisfy stock option exercises under the Plan.
+As of December 31, 2006, options to purchase 1.5 million shares of the Company's common stock were outstanding under the Plan.